FinityEx/General/C++ projects/Monty Hall Paradox/README.md

-This program runs a simulation of this game for both choices (with doors switched and not switched) as many times as user's input.
+The program runs a simulation of that game for both choices (with doors switched and without) as many times as user's input requires.
-Due to implemented randomness, this program is an empirical proof that Vos Savant's advice to switch the doors was right.
+Due to implemented random number generator, this program is an empirical proof that Vos Savant's advice to switch the doors was reasonable.

 ![image](https://i.imgur.com/P3GcCip.png)